 In contrast, Astrée is domain-aware.
 It thus knows facts about application domains that are indispensable to make sophisticated proofs.
 For example, for control/command programs, Astrée takes the logic and functional properties of control/command theory into account.

 In static program analysis, there is always a trade-off between analysis precision and analysis cost.
 Analyzers that are precise are usually also very slow, while fast analyzers usually lack precision.

-Astrée consists of several modules (so called abstract domains).
+Astrée consists of several modules — so-called abstract domains.
 These modules can be assembled and parameterized to build application-specific analyzers that are fully adapted to a particular application domain or specific end-user requirements.

 In case of false alarms, Astrée can be easily extended by introducing additional modules that enhance the precision of the analysis.

 General-purpose static analyzers usually suffer from low precision in terms of false alarms, i.e. spurious warnings about errors that can actually never occur at runtime.
-The ratio of false alarms to number of basic C operations typically ranges between 10% and 20%.
+The ratio of false alarms to the number of basic C operations typically ranges between 10% and 20%.

 Specialized analyzers achieve a better precision of 10% or less.
 However, even a very high selectivity rate of only 1 false alarm for every 100 operations is usually unacceptable for large real-world applications.
 For example, on a program with 100,000 operations, a selectivity rate of only 1% yields 1000 false alarms.